Yahavcd/FH3ArcFix/README.md

 powershell -ExecutionPolicy Bypass -File .\uninstall.ps1
 ```

+* Copying/removing the `d3d12.dll` to the game folder should also work

 ## Build from source

 The build scripts and source files are included in the GitHub source repository/source archive,